Skip to content

 structure,

-And that's it!
-You workflow will store these inputs to your database when a workflow run starts.
+That's it!
+Your workflow will store these inputs in your database when a workflow run starts.

 Storing outputs and results

-To have a workflow store outputs at the end of a calculation, the following requirements must be met:
+To store outputs at the end of a calculation in a workflow, the following conditions must be met:

 • the parameter must have been added as a column to the database